Phase description of chaotic oscillators: Abstract

 \section{Abstract}

 This paper presents a phase description of chaotic dynamics for the study of chaotic phase synchronization.
 A prominent feature of the proposed description is that it systematically incorporates the dynamics of the non-phase variables inherent in the system.
 Taking these non-phase dynamics into account is essential for capturing the complicated nature of chaotic phase synchronization, even in a qualitative manner.
-We numerically verified the validity of the proposed description for the R\"{o}ssler and Lorenz oscillators, and found that our method provides an accurate description of the characteristic distorted shapes of the synchronization regions of their chaotic oscillators.
-Furthermore, the proposed description allowed us to systematically explain the origin of this distortion.
+We numerically verified the validity of the proposed description in application to the R\"{o}ssler and Lorenz oscillators, and we found that our method provides an accurate description of the characteristic distorted shapes of the synchronization regions for these chaotic oscillators.
+Furthermore, the proposed description allows us to systematically identify and describe the origin of this distortion.